 You Regularly Participate in High-Liability Activities

 You might be a good candidate for umbrella insurance if you regularly participate in activities that could incur liability for another party's damages.
 For example, if you run a blog that posts reviews of local businesses, and a particularly negative review results in a defamation lawsuit, your umbrella policy could provide coverage.
-Or, if you regularly drive your children's friends to their sporting activities, you could end up responsible for extremely high medical bills should you cause a serious accident.
+Or, if you regularly drive your child's friends to their sporting activities, you could end up responsible for extremely high medical bills should you cause a serious accident.

 Even if you don't possess significant assets, you could still be sued for an amount greater than your entire net worth.
 In such situations, a personal umbrella policy will help protect you.